 Instructions

-- Add gluten-free flour blend, butter, lemon zest and powdered sugar to a food processor.
-Process until the dough forms into a ball.
+- Add 1 cup gluten-free flour blend, ½ cup butter , ½ cup powdered sugar, and 1 tablespoon lemon zest to a food processor.
+Pulse until the dough forms into a ball.

 - Spray a 9-inch tart pan with cooking spray.
-Press the tart dough into the tart pan and up the sides.
+Press the tart dough evenly into the bottom and up the sides of the pan.

-- Poke holes in the tart dough with a fork, to prevent the tart from puffing up in the oven.
-Place in the freezer for at least 30 minutes, to chill completely.
+- Poke holes in the tart dough with a fork to prevent puffing.
+Place in the freezer for at least 30 minutes to chill completely.

-- Preheat oven to 350F.
-When the tart dough is chilled, place on a baking sheet to prevent butter from spilling in your oven (You'll thank me later).
-Bake for 15-18 minutes, until the edges are a light golden brown.
-Remove from the oven and cool completely.
+- Preheat oven to 350°F. Place the chilled tart pan on a baking sheet and bake for 15-18 minutes, until the edges are light golden brown.
+Remove and cool completely.

-- Mix with a stand mixer fitted with the paddle attachment or a hand mixer, until the cream cheese and powdered sugar are blended and light, about 2-3 minutes.
+- Add 4 oz cream cheese, 1 cup powdered sugar, 1 tablespoon lemon zest, and 1 tablespoon lemon juice to a bowl.
+Beat with a stand mixer fitted with the paddle attachment or a hand mixer until light and smooth, about 2-3 minutes.

-- Add in the apricot preserves and mix until combined.
+- Add ¼ cup apricot jam or preserves and mix until combined.

-- Carefully fold in the whipped topping with a spatula (by hand), until combined.
+- Gently fold in ¾ cup Cool Whip with a spatula by hand until just combined.
 Set aside.

 Notes